nickjcroucher/gubbins/docs/gubbins_manual.md

 To calculate the overall ***r***/***m***, the sum of the recombination base substitutions across all branches should be divided by the sum of point mutations across all branches - ***rho***/***theta*** can be similarly estimated.

 If you used a `--date` input file, then `.lsd.out` will include a `rate`, corresponding to the estimate of the point mutation molecular clock in substitutions per genome per year, and a `tMRCA`, corresponding to the estimated root date (i.e. year of origin).
 The rate of recombination is this molecular clock rate multiplied by ***rho***/***theta***.

+## Generating a figure

+The Gubbins package includes the R script `plot_gubbins.R` for generating a figure.
+A short [guide](docs/gubbins_plotting.md) for using this script is provided.
+Alternative styles, and additional flexibility, are provided by the [RCandy](https://github.com/ChrispinChaguza/RCandy) package.
+Images can also be generated from Phandango by using the 'p' key to produce an SVG file.

 ## Processing scripts